WebexCC/webexcc.github.io/_pages/Day1settings.md

 # THIS PAGE IS CURRENTLY UNDER CONSTRUCTION

 This page contains a list of recommended setup tweaks for Webex Contact Centre that the CCEP team use during our <a href="https://collabtoolbox.cisco.com/trials/managed-trials" target="_blank">managed customer trials.</a>
+Unless stated otherwise, all settings should be carried out from Control Hub, under the Contact Center Menu.

 # Desktop Experience —> Idle/Wrap-up Codes: